AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 #### [!DNL Dynamic Media] {#dynamic-media-6570}

 * The following major enhancements are done for accessibility in [!DNL Dynamic Media] (CQ-4290306).
-For details, see accessibility in [!DNL Dynamic Media].  <!-- TBD: link to DM content post GA -->
+For details, see accessibility features in [!DNL Dynamic Media].  <!-- TBD: link to DM content post GA -->

   * Screen readers (JAWS, Narrator) narrate the name, role, and state for the menu items in the Embed size menu option (CQ-4290927).
   * Users can navigate the Email link dialog using the `Tab` key (CQ-4290926).